 If the boat is in extremely poor condition it may be necessary to resort to physical removal of water saturated foam.
 Some owners have even gone to the extreme of removing all the interior foam and replacing it with wooden stringers glassed to the hull.
 Short of this approach, it is possible to remove smaller areas of foam, dry the region, and install new foam.
 Precise instructions and procedures for this type of repair are available in another Reference article and in an illustrated example of the technique.
 You will not be able to restore the Unibond construction with new foam, because the density of the foam will not be as great as the original, nor will it be in a primary bond with the hull laminates.

-The wiring for powering the navigation lamps on pre-1972 Boston Whaler 13-foot or 16-foot hulls (and others) was embedded in the internal foam of the Uni-bond hull.
-Typically three 18-AWG wires were run from the center of the bow to the transom or gunwales on the port side at the stern (although in some years and models the lamp is mounted on the starboard side so it is assumed the wiring was run on hull starboard on those boats).
+The wiring for powering the combined sidelight navigation lamp on pre-1972 Boston Whaler 13-foot or 16-foot hulls (and others) was embedded in the internal foam of the Uni-bond hull.
+Typically three 18-AWG wires were run from the center at the bow toward the transom, embedded in the gunwales on the port side, and exiting the hull on the inboard side near the stern on the port side, although in some years and models the starboard side was used.
 At the bow the wires exit from the hull on the topside of the foredeck under the base of the navigation lamp fixture.
 At the stern the wires exit the hull and are attached to a terminal block.
 The wiring for the navigation lamp typically makes an airborne connection from the base of the pole over to the terminal block, usually a distance of only a few inches.
-The electric lamps are illuminated by application of 12-Vdc power to the terminals of the terminal block.
+The electric lamps are illuminated by application of 12-VDC power to the terminals of the terminal block.
 From this point all wiring was external to the hull.
 Wiring may have been installed from a console switch to the terminal block, or an even simpler arrangement may have used a short jumper from the terminal block to a battery.
 Note that many early Whalers were powered by engines with pull starting and thus did not have a large lead-acid starting battery aboard.
 The navigation lights could be powered by a lantern battery, and the switch mechanism could have been as simple as connecting a wire from the terminal block to a post on the lantern battery.

 The third wire to the bow was included as a back up in case one of the wires failed.
 If you are lucky, a recently failed wire may be replaced with the unused third wire, but it is often seen that all three wires fail from corrosion at about the same time.